Visiting Researcher & Affiliate

-The University of Nebraska-Lincoln Libraries provides access to not only the UNL Libraries online catalog, but to many other online and electronic resources as well.
-Most of these resources – bibliographic and/or full text databases – are commercial products for which the UNL enters into a licensing agreement with the business provider.
+The University of Nebraska-Lincoln Libraries provides access to not only the University Libraries online catalog, but to many other online and electronic resources as well.
+Most of these resources – bibliographic and/or full text databases – are commercial products for which the University enters into a licensing agreement with the business provider.
 This license agreement, for which the Libraries pays a fee, permits access to the commercial product for students, faculty, and staff of the University of Nebraska-Lincoln and, for some resources, to onsite users of a campus library.

 It is important for alumni and others with ties to the University to understand that we are unable to provide open access to these commercial products that are produced and licensed to many markets (e.g., health care professionals, businesses, other academic institutions, etc.) for a profit.
 Everything that is on the Internet is definitely not free and those electronic resources that have greatest value to a research institution are often very costly.
-Therefore, the UNL Libraries is not legally able to provide access to alumni, independent scholars, contributors or Nebraska citizens where a commercial product has a license agreement that restricts access to specific authorized users, or to those who are not physically in a campus library.
+Therefore, the University Libraries is not legally able to provide access to alumni, independent scholars, contributors or Nebraska citizens where a commercial product has a license agreement that restricts access to specific authorized users, or to those who are not physically in a campus library.